FAQs

 • You will gain resources and an advocate

-• Although we hope that systems eventually understand how valuable these services are, doula services are NOT currently covered by insurance.
+• Although we hope that systems eventually understand how valuable these services are, doula services are NOT currently covered by pet insurance policies.
 Doula services are a private pay situation, which is why I offer a sliding scale fee model to make these services more accessible to families.